 The Asian giant hornet is the world’s largest, measuring 1.6 to 2 inches long, with a particularly large yellow-orange head.
 It is a social insect, living in colonies built in soil burrows dug by rodents and other animals.
 While people may not often see Asian giant hornets, beekeepers will definitely notice their decimated colonies of honey bees.
 It takes a handful of Asian giant hornets to slaughter an entire honey bee colony, after which hornets feed on the larvae, pupae and honey inside the hive.
 Japanese honey bees, which are a different species of honey bee than what we raise in North America, can fight back against AGH by surrounding and super-heating the wasp in a ball of bee bodies.
-Our European honey bees do not have this defense behavior.
+Our European honey bees also have this defense behavior, but it is unknown how they would fare with this kind of predation.
 If AGH becomes established in the US and Canada, the greatest threat will be to beekeepers and their honey bees.

 The hazard to humans posed by the stings of AGH is real.
 The venom is toxic and with their long stingers, AGH can inject more venom into a wound than most other stinging insects.
 Stings lead to intense pain and swelling, and can induce renal failure and anaphylaxis.
 Multiple stings can be deadly.
 But, these hornets do not come after humans and left alone, they mind their own business.
 The efforts to eradicate AGH from Washington State and Canada will be a priority aimed at avoiding their permanent establishment in the US.
 Unlike claims in some media outlets, it will likely take many years for this wasp to spread across the country on its own if we fail to eradicate it.
 Beekeepers will be on the front lines of detection.

-There are several species of wasps in the US that are very commonly confused with AGH:
+There are several species of wasps in the US that are very commonly confused with AGH and often killed unnecessarily: